Canada Warbler International Conservation Initiative

 Nature Canada will be hosting a Canada Warbler breeding grounds workshop in March 2015, with the intent to apply the same energy and methods to addressing concerns in the north, which will inform our conservation efforts here at home.
 We know there are many issues impacting this species on the breeding grounds, ranging from certain types of forestry, residential expansion, climate change, window collisions and cat predation.
 We look forward to sharing the outcomes of this workshop with you.

 Two important steps for Canada Warbler conservation and management are identifying what habitat is important for the species, and how to appropriately manage it.
 A partnership between Environment and Climate Change Canada and High Branch Conservation Services, with support from Nature Canada, the Boreal Avian Modelling Project and the Canada Warbler International Conservation Initiative, developed habitat management guidelines for this species in the Atlantic Northern Forest of Canada (U.S. guidelines are available in English here and French here).
-These guidelines are designed to help managers engage in forestry activities so as to minimize their impact on Canada Warbler habitat, and ensure a future supply of habitat is available.
+These guidelines and maps are designed to help managers engage in forestry activities so as to minimize their impact on Canada Warbler habitat, and ensure a future supply of habitat is available.
 The full report and the 2-page field guide summary are available in both English and French.
+The Canada Warbler spatial report is available in both English and French.